Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

 5. **Visibility Reminders**: Use banners and announcements to periodically remind members of the core values, keeping them top of mind in daily interactions.
 6. **Community Highlighting**: Feature members and projects that exemplify the core values in newsletters and social media to inspire others and promote a shared commitment.
 7. **Evaluative Surveys**: Implement surveys to gauge member perceptions of the core values periodically, adapting strategies based on feedback received.
-8. **Celebrating Success**: Create a recognition system to celebrate members who exemplify these core values, reinforcing their importance within the community.
+9. **Celebrating Success**: Create a recognition system to celebrate members who exemplify these core values and contribute to the community, reinforcing their importance within the network.
 9. **Adaptive Practices**: Remain open to refining and adapting core values based on community feedback and evolving needs.
 10. **Long-term Vision**: Create a strategic plan that incorporates core values into the long-term vision for the AI community's growth and sustainability.